shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-01-connect.md

 ## Connecting with `@solana/web3.js`

 In the following tutorials, we're going to interact with the Solana blockchain (and in particular its Devnet network) using the `@solana/web3.js` library.
 It's a convenient way to interface with the RPC API when building a Javascript application (under the hood it implements Solana's RPC methods and exposes them as Javascript objects).
-The documentation for the library is [here](https://solana-labs.github.io/solana-web3.js/).
 We will explore it together as we add features to our app.

+{% hint style="info" %}
+The documentation for the library is [here](https://solana-labs.github.io/solana-web3.js/)
+{% endhint %}

 The first thing we need to do is connect to the Solana blockchain.
 The JS library exposes a class for this named...
 [Connection](https://solana-labs.github.io/solana-web3.js/classes/Connection.html).
-It has a constructor that will return an `connection` instance, on which you can call a looong list of methods \(they're on the right sidebar of the previous link\).
+It has a constructor that will return an `connection` instance, on which you can call a looong list of methods (they're on the right sidebar of the previous link).

 ## The challenge

+{% hint style="warning" %}
 In `pages/api/solana/connect.tsx`, implement `connect` by creating a `Connection` instance and getting the API's version.
 Render it on the webpage.

 **Need some help?** Check out those two links

 * [Creating a `Connection` instance](https://solana-labs.github.io/solana-web3.js/classes/Connection.html#constructor)
 * [Getting the API's version](https://solana-labs.github.io/solana-web3.js/classes/Connection.html#getversion)
+{% endhint %}

 Take a few minutes to figure this out.